 Tair DRAM-based instances can be used in scenarios such as live video streaming, flash sales, and online education.
 The following section describes typical scenarios:

 Scenario 1: During flash sales, the number of QPS on some cached hotkeys may exceed 200,000.
 ApsaraDB for Redis Community Edition instances cannot meet this requirement.

 Tair DRAM-based instances can efficiently process requests during these flash sales without performance issues.

-Tair DRAM-based instances provide high performance and eliminate the limits on the usage of commands in cluster instances of the ApsaraDB for Redis Community Edition.
+Tair DRAM-based instances provide high performance and eliminate the limits on the usage of commands in ApsaraDB for Redis Community Edition cluster instances.